 Teaching and learning

-Year 1is about discovery and exploration – understanding the equipment you have and how to use it.
-Year 2 builds on this as you begin to apply the growing techniques in the acting space, on screen and to the microphone.
-Year 3 is where you show your skills to a public audience in films, plays, tours and a showcase.
+The first year is about discovery and exploration – understanding the equipment you have and how to use it.
+The second year builds on this as you begin to apply the growing techniques in the acting space, on screen and to the microphone using increasingly complex texts.
+The final year is where you show your skills to a public and professional audience in films, plays, tours and two showcases.

 Contact time is 36 timetabled hours a week.